 Despite these drawbacks, I’ve found these diagrams to be super-helpful in understanding Western and national water-use patterns.
 Once the U.S. Geological Survey releases data from the 2010 report, which isn’t expected until 2014, it’ll be interesting to see if there have been any significant shifts in water use.

-Download Notes: Flow Diagrams for U.S. and Western water use (2.25 MB pdf)
+- Download Notes: Flow Diagrams for U.S. and Western water use (3129 downloads)

 EcoWest’s mission is to analyze, visualize, and share data on environmental trends in the North American West.
 Please subscribe to our RSS feed, opt-in for email updates, follow us on Twitter, or like us on Facebook.